Donald B. Elliott

-Donald B. Elliott (born October 18, 1931) is a retired pharmacist and American politician of the Republican Party in the State of Maryland, USA, who served from 1986 to 2015 as a member of the Maryland House of Delegates.
+Donald B. Elliott (October 18, 1931 – October 7, 2024) was an American politician of the Republican Party in the state of Maryland.
+He served from 1986 to 2015 as a member of the Maryland House of Delegates.
 He served as the representative of Maryland legislative district 4B, which encompasses Carroll and Frederick Counties in Western Maryland.
 Delegate Elliott was known for his dedication to health care issues, particularly the crisis in Maryland regarding uncompensated care, and worked in later years to address the issue of removing citizens from the uninsured rolls through various measures.

 Background

 Elliott was first elected to the Maryland House of Delegates in 1986 to represent District 4B, which covers Carroll and Frederick Counties.
 He originally defeated Republican incumbent Delegate Lanny V. Harchenhorn, and defeated Democrat Robert George Fehle Sr. in the general election.
 He sat on the House Health & Government Operations Committee as the ranking minority member, and also on two subcommittees; the House Insurance Subcommittee and the House Health Facilities & Occupations Subcommittee.